curityio/advanced-nginx-request-validation/README.md

 Do not forget to update the client trust store at the Curity Identity Server.

 How to create a custom CA or server certificates is out of scope of this example.
 However, if you need more information about how to request a client certificate that complies with Open Banking Brazil, refer to the [Certificate Generation Instructions of the OBB Working Group](https://github.com/OpenBanking-Brasil/specs-seguranca/tree/main/certificate-generation-instructions).
-Ideally, you will replace `trusted-client-cert-issuers.pem` with the certificate chain of Brazil ICP.
+Ideally, you will replace `trusted-client-cert-issuers.pem` with the certificate chain of Brazil ICP and configure nginx with valid server certificates.

 ### Sending Requests